 - For those who are visual thinkers, make flashcards with the vocabulary word and a picture.
 It must have a picture.
 Flashcards can be purchased at Dollar Tree, the dollar section at Target, etc., that have the word and picture on each card.
 Then make flashcards with just the words to use after they have learned the words with the picture flashcards.

-- Use “Instant Learning Centers” and manipulatives for hands-0n learning.
+- Use “Instant Learning Centers” and lots of various manipulatives for hands-on learning.

 - Great info:Autism – The Way I See It by Temple Grandin (Different types of thinking in autism)